 Beginning September 19, 2012, each month after the employee retires the City will pay the health care service provider an appropriate percentage based on years of service above an amount equal to \$1,200 per month for two-party coverage for the retiree and a qualifying spouse/domestic partner or \$600 per month for single party coverage.
 Upon death of either the retiree or the retiree's spouse, the City will only pay the appropriate percentage of the single party rate to the provider on behalf of the surviving retiree or spouse/domestic partner.
 If there is no spouse/domestic partner at the time of retirement, the City shall only pay the single party rate.

 The retiree and/or surviving spouse/domestic partner will be responsible for payment of the difference between the amount the City contributes toward payment of the premium and the actual premium cost.
-The funds for this difference will come from the retirees retirement account and the retiree must authorize such withdrawal of funds.
+The funds for this difference will come from the retiree's retirement account and the retiree must authorize such withdrawal of funds.

 Beginning July 1, 2013 and effective each July 1 thereafter, the base rates the City contributes toward payment of the premium amount described in the preceding paragraph shall be increased by either the amount Kaiser increases the retiree medical premium for that year, or 6%, whichever is less.
 The retiree and/or surviving spouse/domestic partner shall pay the difference between the amount the City contributes toward payment of the premium and the actual premium cost.
-As of July 1, 2019, there were 152 active employees, 22 active retirees, and 6 retirees entitled to, but not yet receiving, benefits.
+As of June 30, 2020, there were 158 active employees, 16 active retirees, and 15 retirees entitled to, but not yet receiving, benefits.

-For the retiree health premium assistance plan, the City's annual OPEB cost, the percentage of annual OPEB cost contributed to the plan, and the net OPEB asset for fiscal year 2018-19 and the three preceding years were as follows:
+For the retiree health premium assistance plan, the City's annual OPEB cost, the percentage of annual OPEB cost contributed to the plan, and the net OPEB asset for fiscal year 2020-21 and the four preceding years were as follows:

-Percentage of

-Fiscal Year Annual OPEB Net OPEB

-Ended Annual OPEB Cost Contributed Liability
+Fi scal Year Ended Annual OPEB Cost Percentage of Annual OPEB Cost Contributed Net OPEB Liability

-6/30/2016 \$5,779,291 8.0 \$16,449,480

-6/30/2017 5,105,429 11.0 45,508,847
+6 3/30/2017 \$5,105,429 11.0% \$45,508,847

-6/30/2018 4,929,429 6.0 41,652,588
+6 3/30/2018 4,929,429 6.0 41,652,588

-6/30/2019 5,155,293 6.0 46,252,565
+6 6/30/2019 5,155,293 6.0 46,252,565

+6 6/30/2020 4,432,549 4.0 57,472,394

+6 3/30/2021 5,076,625 4.0 49,355,501

 The actuarial cost method used for determining the benefit obligations is the Projected Unit Credit Cost Method.
-Under this method, the actuarial present value of projected benefits is the value of benefits expected to be paid for current actives and retirees and is calculated based on the assumptions and census data described in this report.
+Under this method, the actuarial present value of projected benefits is the value of benefits expected to be paid for current actives and retirees and is calculated based on the assumptions and census data described this report.
 The Actuarial Accrued Liability (AAL) is the actuarial present value of benefits attributed to employee service rendered prior to the valuation date.
 The AAL equals the present value of benefits multiplied by a fraction equal to service to data over service at expected retirement.
 The Normal Cost is the actuarial present value of benefits attributed to one year of service.
 This equals the present value of benefits divided by service at expected retirement.
 Since retirees are not accruing any more service, their normal cost is zero.
 In determining the Annual Required Contribution, the Unfunded AAL is amortized as a level percentage of payroll over 30 years.